atlasxomics/AtlasXbrowser_docs/Thresholding.rst

-ThresholdingT
+Thresholding
-_____________
+____________

-In order to determine purely from the image, which regions correspond to biological tissue and which do not we use adaptive thresholding to convert each pixel to either be black or white.
-From there we can make infrences, based on the number of black vs. white pixels as to whether a given region on the screen is ontop of tissue, or not.
+In order to determine purely from the image, which regions correspond to biological tissue and which do not, we use adaptive thresholding to binarize the image by converting each pixel to either be black or white.
+From there we can make inferences, based on the number of black vs. white pixels within a given tixel, as to whether a given tixel is ontop of tissue, or not.

 To understand this process it is useful to remember that a digital image is a essentially a grid of pixels, each taking on a discrete color.
 Each pixel can take on one of :math:`2^8` different possibilites, with values from 0 to 255.
 Where a pixel